 Research Internship

-The Research Internship is a one-year educational experience designed to expose nurses to research and evidence-based practice (EBP) principals and provide them with a mentored opportunity to complete a clinically relevant EBP or research project.
+The Research Internship is a 9 month educational experience designed to expose nurses to research and evidence-based practice (EBP) principles and provide them with a mentored opportunity to complete a clinically relevant EBP or research project.

 Purpose of the Program